Country Profile: Akrotiri

 - Military Presence: Full Royal Air Force base

-- Strategic Role: Headquarters for British Forces Cyprus
+- Headquarters for: British Forces Cyprus

 Environment